chasb96/rust_bitcoin/README.md

 ## Rust Implementation of Bitcoin
 ---
-Building an implementation of a cryptocurrency in Rust
+Following along "Programming Bitcoin" O'Reilly book.
+Building an implementation of a cryptocurrency in Rust.